| Title: | Create Tables for Reporting Clinical Trials |

 But you must keep the original output-format, see section Value.

-checks if the output of statistics is suitable for further processing.
+Function check_statistics checks if the output of statistics is suitable for further processing.

-The results of statistics
+The results of statistics are passed to function format_statistics.

-must have a class for which the generic format_statistics
+So the results of statistics must have a class for which the generic format_statistics has a method.

 named list with length > 0.
 The names of the list must have no duplicates.

-checks if the output of statistics is suitable for further processing.
+Function check_statistics checks if the output of statistics is suitable for further processing.

-: Descriptive statistics are: length, number of missing values, mean and standard deviation.
+numeric: Descriptive statistics are: length, number of missing values, mean and standard deviation.

-Class of the result is 'statistics_numeric'
+Class of the result is 'statistics_numeric' and there is a method format_statistics_to_Latex.statistics_numeric.

 This function is meant for interval scaled variables.

-: Counts the numbers of occurrences of the levels of x
+factor: Counts the numbers of occurrences of the levels of x

-with function table
+with function table.

 This function is meant for nominal and ordinal scaled variables.